Flying Across the Country in a Small Plane in VR.

 Failures On is Great Realism.

 Failures in realistic mode are a great idea as they can happen anytime.
-If you need to deal with one it makes the flight even more interesting.
-Gives you practice if your learning to fly for real.
+If you need to deal with one, it makes the flight even more interesting.
+Gives you practice if you’re learning to fly for real.
 Always be prepared!
-Check your trim wheel on the center console is set correctly.
+Check your trim wheel on the centre console is set correctly.
 There is a take-off setting normally on it.
 Ensure it’s set correctly and when the aircraft is ready it will lift off like an angel.

 Take Off in a Small Plane.